victoriarovercrew/constitution/constitution.md

 ## 2.0 Objectives:
 The objectives of the Crew shall be:

-- To act as a uniformed service to the Wellington Zone for the purpose of providing assistance to the Zone Leader and adult leaders in the operation and encouragement of Scouting in the Zone
+- To act as a uniformed service to the Wellington Zone for the purpose of providing assistance to the Zone Leader and adult leaders in the operation and encouragement of Scouting in the Zone.

 - To earn and maintain the goodwill of the community by rendering service as citizens and as an organised section of the Scout Association of New Zealand.